-Note: This blog is written in English, and Spanish, and the author takes no responsibility for the quality of any translations which may appear.
-If you enjoyed this post, please check out our archives for more posts from bella Puglia, as well as other Italian destinations.
+Note: This blog is written in English and Spanish, and the author takes no responsibility for the quality of any other translations which may appear.
+If you enjoyed this post, please, check out our archives for more posts from bella Puglia, as well as other Italian destinations.
 Grazie!